Skip advert

 Advertisement - Article continues below

-It’s likely that elements such as the full-width lightbar will be carried over from other Smart models.
-We’ll probably see another lightbar at the rear, plus a near-vertical rear window and tall roofline to boost interior space.
+Our exclusive images therefore preview how the new car could look.
+At the front, while the overall design is unique, elements such as the full-width lightbar have been carried over from other Smart models.
+There’s another lightbar at the rear, plus a near-vertical rear window and tall roofline to boost interior space.

 Inside, expect the same two-seat layout as before, with plenty of head and legroom.
 The car isn’t likely to raise the stakes when it comes to significant boot capacity, but the tech offering should get a decent uplift – likely using an updated version of the twin-screen layout found in the #1 and #3.
 Quality should sufficiently justify the proposed price tag, without surpassing the larger, more expensive models in Smart’s product range.